On Gizatullin's Problem for quartic surfaces of Picard rank $2$: Introduction

 \end{introprop}

-Let $S$ be a quartic surface with Picard rank $2$ and discriminant $r$, and suppose that $\Bir(\PP^3;S)\setminus \Aut(\PP^3;S)\neq \emptyset$.
+Let $S$ be a smooth quartic surface with Picard rank $2$ and discriminant $r$, and suppose that $\Bir(\PP^3;S)\setminus \Aut(\PP^3;S)\neq \emptyset$.
 Proposition~\ref{intro_prop} above implies that $S$ contains a curve $C$ with arithmetic genus and degree $(p_a,d)$ in the above list.
-The discriminant of the sublattice of $\Pic(S)$ generated by the hyperplane class and the curve $C$ can be readily computed and must divide $r$.
+The discriminant of the sublattice of $\Pic(S)$ generated by the hyperplane class and the curve $C$ can be readily computed and must be divisible by $r$.
 This implies that $r \leq 57$ and $r\neq 52$ (Corollary~\ref{cor:noRealizationForr>57}).
-Combined with Proposition \ref{prop:noRealizationByAutos}, this gives the first part of Theorem~\ref{introthm}.
+Combined with Corollary~\ref{cor:actionDetermByPic}(3), this gives the first part of Theorem~\ref{introthm}.

 In order to realize the automorphisms of $S\subset \PP^3$ as Cremona transformations and prove the second part of Theorem~\ref{introthm}, we introduce a new approach, again exploiting Sarkisov links.
-We now explain the general strategy.
-First of all, for each discriminant $r \leq 57$, $r\neq 52$, we determine the automorphism group of a general smooth quartic surface with Picard rank $2$ and discriminant $r$.
+Let us explain the general strategy.
+First of all, for each discriminant $r \leq 57$, $r\neq 52$, we determine $\Aut^{\pm}(S)$ for a smooth quartic surface $S$ with Picard rank $2$ and discriminant $r$.
 This can be done by verifying the existence of certain numerical classes in $\Pic(S)$, using results of \cite{GLP} and \cite{paivaquedo} (Proposition~\ref{prop:Autforrleq57}).
 The possibilities are the following:

-After describing the action of the generators of $\Aut(S)$ on $\Pic(S)$, we proceed to construct Cremona transformations realizing them.
-We do so by considering the Sarkisov links initiated by blowing up curves $C\subset S$ listed in Proposition~\ref{intro_prop}.
+After describing the action of the generators of $\Aut^{\pm}(S)$ on $\Pic(S)$, we proceed to construct Cremona transformations realizing them.
+We do so by considering the Sarkisov links initiated by blowing up curves $C\subset S$ with invariants $(p_a,d)$ listed in Proposition~\ref{intro_prop}.
 These links have been well studied, and many of them are already Cremona transformations $\PP^3\dasharrow \PP^3$.